thilan7/Defect-Classifier/Readme.md

-Install additional packages to a virtual environment:- pip install tensorflow pip install keras
+Install additional packages to a virtual environment:- pip install tensorflow

+pip install keras

-To train the model:-
+Train the model:-
 python a.py

-to predict by the model:-
+Predict by the model:-
 python b.py